Do you get too hot or too cold easily? You may want to consider this road trip to stay at a perfect 70-degree temperature every day.

-This route, determined by climatologist Brian Brettschneider, this route is the most likely to keep your body exposed to a daily temp of 70 degrees Fahrenheit.
-The trip spans for over 13,000 miles—from the southern tip in Texas all the way up to Alaska and then back down and around, finally ending in San Diego.
+This route, determined by climatologist Brian Brettschneider, is the most likely to keep your body exposed to a daily temperature of 70 degrees Fahrenheit.
+The trip spans over 13,000 miles—from southern Texas all the way up to Alaska, and then back down south, ending in San Diego.

 Here’s the complete itinerary with every stopping point throughout the year.
 You’ll pass through the most territory during June, kicking off an unforgettable summer.

-By the beginning of June you’ll reach northern Wisconsin, and for a couple of months you’ll travel through northern states including Minnesota, North Dakota and Montana before heading back down to explore the beautiful mountains of Colorado.
-Eventually you’ll make a loop around, and finally arrive at the same endpoint in San Diego by December 31.
+By the beginning of June you’ll reach northern Wisconsin, and for a couple of months, you’ll travel through northern states including Minnesota, North Dakota, and Montana before heading back down to explore the beautiful mountains of Colorado.
+Eventually, you’ll loop around and finally arrive at the same endpoint in San Diego by December 31.

 Here’s a good route if you’d like it even warmer: the red-dotted line shows the previous route at 70 degrees, but if you’re looking to turn up the heat, kick off your year in Hawaii from January to February, or Puerto Rico (though not shown on the map).

 By March you’ll head to Florida and begin your exciting trip by going along the Gulf Coast, reaching south-central Texas by April.
 During May the route leads northeast across the mid-south, passing the southern Appalachians.

 In June you’ll pass through the Mid-Atlantic and Washington, D.C. before going down the I-95 corridor through Boston.
-New England is a great spot to spend the summer before heading back through the Upper Midwest (including Chicago) by August.
+New England is a great spot to spend the summer before heading back through the Upper Midwest by August.